Manly Warringah Sea Eagles: Northern Eagles

-Manly Warringah would usher in the new millennium by merging with the North Sydney Bears to become the Northern Eagles.
+Manly Warringah would usher in the new millennium by merging with the North Sydney Bears to become the Northern Eagles, with Geoffrey Bellew being the Chairman at this time.
 This venture would run between 2000 and 2002.
 The club was formed during the rationalisation process of the NRL.
 The team would share home games between Brookvale Oval and Central Coast Stadium, Gosford, New South Wales.

 Little success was had during these three seasons, finishing 12th, 10th, and 9th, winning 30 of 76 games.
 Also, the new club's decision to play games in Gosford instead of the Bears home ground at North Sydney Oval alienated several North Sydney fans, despite North Sydney's planned move to the new Central Coast Stadium.
 In spite of this, the club provided more players for the 2001 State of Origin series' New South Wales team than any other club.
-The partnership foundered in 2002, with Manly emerging as the stand-alone entity.
+The partnership dissolved in 2002, with Manly emerging as the stand-alone entity.
 The 2002 season was played under the Northern Eagles name, although effectively the club was the Manly-Warringah Sea Eagles by another name.
 Halfway through the season, the Eagles even abandoned playing games at Gosford, due to a sharp decline in attendances.
 The people of Gosford preferred to wait until a home grown team was based there.

 The joint venture would collapse by the end of the 2001 season and Manly would officially make a welcome return to the NRL in 2003.

 Resurrection

 The joint venture collapsed and Manly retained the Northern Eagles licence for the 2002 season until returning to the competition as Manly Warringah Sea Eagles for the 2003 season.
 The 2003 and 2004 seasons produced very few moments of joy for Sea Eagles supporters.
 The club improved its playing stocks for 2005, and reached the semi-finals for the first time since 1998.
 Manly would not miss the finals until 2015, whilst every other club have missed the finals at least once since 2004.
 A meeting of the Football Club on 3 June 2004 saw the club members vote for the privatisation of the Football Club.

 During this period, Manly introduced a number of players who became stars of the game over the next decade including local juniors Jason King and Anthony Watmough, as well as the Stewart brothers from Wollongong, back row forward Glenn and speedy try scoring fullback Brett.

 2007 season

-Manly would finish the regular season in 2nd (out of 16) place.
-Manly only lost six matches in the 2007 season.
+Manly finished the 2007 regular season in 2nd (out of 16) place, losing only six matches throughout.
 Their 50-16 mauling of Newcastle ensured they would finish in the top two.
 Throughout the season they were the only club chasing Melbourne (whom they beat in round 11) for the minor premiership.
-After defeating North Queensland at the Sydney Football Stadium 28–6, Manly played in their 15th grand final against Melbourne.
-Manly were beaten 34–8 by Melbourne on 30 September at Telstra Stadium.
+After defeating North Queensland at the Sydney Football Stadium 28–6, Manly played in their 15th grand final against Melbourne, where they were beaten 34–8 by Melbourne on 30 September at Telstra Stadium.

 Melbourne would later be stripped of the 2007 title for salary cap breaches.